ezpaarse-project/bibliomap-viewer/README.md

 Bibliomap uses these softwares:
   * [Log.io](http://logio.org/) for ECs harvesting and for real-time usage events viewing in the browser.
-  * [ezpaarse2log.io](https://github.com/ezpaarse-project/ezpaarse2log.io) for real-time listening lines of log comming from log.io-harvester, creating ezPAARSE jobs to generate corresponding usage event and then sending all of this to log.io-server
+  * [ezpaarse2log.io-harvester](https://github.com/ezpaarse-project/ezpaarse2log.io-harvester) and [ezpaarse2log.io](https://github.com/ezpaarse-project/ezpaarse2log.io) for real-time listening lines of log comming from an ezproxy, creating ezPAARSE jobs to generate corresponding usage event and then sending it all to bibliomap

 <p align="center">
 <img src="https://docs.google.com/drawings/d/1bkxEEBL1kLzH76dkIYFzspYHOVajDjQHCijU3mxJLnM/pub?w=694&h=519" />